 It’s a good idea to ask if investing in Bitcoin or other cryptocurrency is a good fit for you and if you’re ready to lose your money.
 That sounds harsh, but it’s true.

 There are tons of upside potentials to cryptocurrency, but the reality is it can all be lost instantly through cybercrime or devaluation.

 Cryptocurrency also is very much like a roller coaster.
 If you enjoy the adrenaline rush and have a high-risk tolerance then it may be a good idea for you to invest in.
-And remember that the term "invest" here is being used loosely.
-Cryptocurrencies are wildly speculative — a lot like a casino is speculative.

 The big thing to remember about crypto is that it is risky, as regulatory bodies come in to put in place consumer protection that may become less so, but right now it’s still very much a speculative venture.